 rising CO2 concentration

-of the earth's atmosphere, the laws of physics, the world's rising
+of the earth's atmosphere, the laws of physics, the world's burgeoning human

 population, and the well-known

 multiple consequences of global warming for humans -- all of that taken